Goldilocks and the Three Bears

 Vocabulary Spotlight

-• Curiosity – a strong desire to know or discover something
+• Curiosity – a strong wish to know, see or discover something.

-• Privacy – the right to keep your space or belongings to yourself
+• Privacy – the right to have your own space, home or belongings respected.

-• Consequences – what happens as a result of your actions
+• Consequences – what happens because of a choice or action.

 1. Why was it wrong for Goldilocks to go into the bears’ cottage without permission?